phanxuanquang/dotnet-project-agent/Prompt for GitHub Copilot.md

 3. Total skill count and their names
 4. Whether frontend was detected (and what framework)
 5. Database engine(s) and data access approach detected
-6. Any gaps identified (missing tests, no CI/CD, etc.)
+6. Needed MCP servers configured with their capabilities
+7. Any gaps or limitations discovered (e.g., no MCP server for the detected database, no official documentation available for a key technology, etc.)
-7. Suggested next actions (e.g., "Ask @DocumentationWriter to generate a README")
+8. Suggested next actions (e.g., "Ask @DocumentationWriter to generate a README")